C4Q/AC-Android/cohort_5.4/unit_02/homework/homework_02_02.md

 ### Group Requirements

+* Each team member is responsible for their own biography activity, which should be made on their own feature branch, then pushed to Github with a pull request to the master branch
+* All team members are responsible for coming up with a name for their team: i.e. "Team Aftercastle", "Team Supernova", "Team Mayacoba", etc.
 * Although all team members are required to submit code, in addition to the app work, each member will choose a job title for the group, and complete a specific responsibility:
   * Tech Lead: responsible for creating a remote Github repo, and merging feature branches
   * Project Manager: responsible for recording/assigning tasks, and managing the team's Trello Board
   * Design Lead: responsible for choosing/formatting images/colors/fonts, and designing layouts on storyboards prior to code composition
   * Demo Lead: responsible for creating a presentation deck in Google Slides, for a 5 (five) minute long presentation to the cohort
-* Each team member is responsible for their own biography activity, which should be made on their own feature branch, then pushed to Github with a pull request to the master branch

 ### Additional Factors